Scope and Rates

 - alterations to clothes and household linen cleaning of private housing

-There is a further reduced rate of 3 percent for certain goods and services, including:
+There is a super-reduced rate of 3 percent for certain goods and services, including:

 - human and animal food excluding alcohol drinks

-- (e-)Books (excluding advertising and pornographic content), newspapers, and periodicals
+- (e-)Books (excluding advertising and pornographic content), newspapers, and periodicals; application of super-reduced rate to e-Books is currently granted but subject to discussion

 - children's shoes and clothing